 • Playgroups are not just a forum to raise and solve problems – but a chance for a professional to be able to watch your puppy to see any potential problems and prevent them growing.

-In the same way as you would when you choose a nursery for your child, go along and watch without your puppy.
-Check that all the puppies look happy and that they are enjoying themselves, make sure there are enough staff to watch every puppy, and make sure off-lead time is well supervised and managed.
+In the same way as you would when you choose a nursery for your child, go along and watch a class without your puppy.
+Check that all the puppies look happy and that they are enjoying themselves, make sure there are enough staff to watch every puppy, and make sure any off-lead time is well supervised and managed.

 Most people think the main bit of a puppy playgroup is for the puppies to get a chance to play together but this is where many badly run puppy classes go disastrously wrong.
 Puppy parties should not be free for all off-lead mayhem.